DrSnuggly/kotor-ii-switch-modding/README.md

 ## Known mods that require additional dumped files

+Assumes The Sith Lords: Restored Content Mod (TSLRCM) is installed.
 If you find any more of these, please feel free to create a GitHub issue or a pull request.

 - Extended Korriban arrival 1.2
   - `Lips\003EBO_loc.mod`